xta0/xta0.me/_posts/2025-02-04-GenAI-Stable-Diffusion-Fine-Tune-2.md

 - We find the best embedding $v_{*}$ that minimizes the LDM loss by optimizing $v$ over multiple training images.
 - The `argmin` notation means we are searching for the best $v$ that minimizes the noise prediction error.

 Once the new corresponding embedding vector is found, the training is done.
-The output of the training is usually a vector with `768` numbers in the format of `pt` or `bin` file.
+The output of the training is usually a vector with `768` numbers in the format of a `pt` or `bin` file.
 The files are typically just a few kilobytes in size.
 This makes TI a highly efficient method for incorporating new elements or styles into the image.

 For example, the code below loads a TI model(a `bin` file) from the Hugging Face concepts library.
 The `bin` structure is just a key-value pair: